jkrshw/jessek-blog/content/Posts/continuous-blog.md

 Before getting started with the ```.travis.yml``` configuration, install the Travis [Command Line Client](https://github.com/travis-ci/travis.rb#readme).
 The Travis client is used to encrypt the AWS secret access key which you'll absolutely want to do if you're using a public github repo.

 The Travis Client requires Ruby 1.9.3 or greater.
-I'm running Ubuntu 14.04 and although the system default Ruby it says it's Ruby 1.9.3, it doesn't act like it.
-Even installing Ruby 2.0 from apt-get wont help as 1.9 is still set as the default version.

-Fortunately there's a tool for that.
-Install [RVM](http://rvm.io/rvm/install) and all your ruby version worries will be over.
+Pick your favouriate Ruby version managment tool to get the necesssary version.
+I'm using [RVM](http://rvm.io/rvm/install) and Ruby 2.1.

 ```bash
 curl -sSL https://get.rvm.io | bash -s stable